zhangshengjie/ionic-docs/src/translate/cli/capacitor-open.readme.md

-`ionic capacitor open` は次のことをします:
+`ionic capacitor open` will do the following:
-- あなたのネイティブプロジェクトをIDEで開きます (iOSではXcode, AndroidではAndroid )
+- Open the IDE for your native project (Xcode for iOS, Android Studio for Android)